TUDelft-books/CT1000/book/week_5/homework_3/intro.md

 (homework5.3)=
-# Homework deadline lesson Friday October 4th.
+# Homework deadline lesson Friday October 3th

-As a preparation for Friday's lesson you'll look into Displacements for bending:
+As a preparation for Friday's lesson you'll look into Section force diagrams:

 ```{tableofcontents}
 ```